fastly/remix-compute-js/README.md

 npm create remix@latest ./new-app-js -- --template https://github.com/fastly/remix-compute-js/tree/main/packages/remix-template
 ```

+## Webpack

+Past versions of the template used Webpack.
+This was needed at the time since the Compute@Edge JavaScript SDK did not yet
+natively support signing and verifying crypto keys, and we used the 'crypto-browserify' polyfill to fill the gap.
+Starting
+with 3.0.0, we no longer need this, and Webpack and these polyfills have been removed from the template.

+There are cases where you may still want to use Webpack, such as if you want to replace global modules or use polyfills.
+For details, see "Module bundling" in the template's [README](./packages/remix-template/README.md).

 ## Issues

 If you encounter any non-security-related bug or unexpected behavior, please [file an issue][bug]